vle04/vle04/README.md

 </table>
 -->

-hi, i'm <strong>vina</strong>! i'm currently a junior at tufts university studying computer science. i'm a software developer for freebites, an app that notifies students of free food opportunities on campus. i'm also involved with my school's student-run digital agency, jumbocode!
+hi, i'm <strong>vina</strong>! i'm currently a junior at tufts university studying computer science. i'm a full-stack developer for freebites, an app that notifies students of free food opportunities on campus. i'm also involved with my school's student-run digital agency, jumbocode!

 i mostly have experience with app/web development, and i'm currently interested in exploring the intersection between coding and art/design!